Night Flight (2014 film): Plot

-Three teenage boys, Shin Yong-joo, Han Ki-woong and Ko Ki-taek, were best friends in middle school.
-While Yong-joo and Ki-taek still remain close, Ki-woong becomes a jjang (Korean slang term meaning "best"), one of the strongest fighters in the school, and begins to hang out with Sung-jin's gang (Sung-jin's parents are powerful figures, making him a bigwig among his schoolmates), meaning he draws away from the other two, particularly when Yong-joo becomes concerned when he finds out that Sung-jin's gang is mercilessly bullying Ki-taek, an eccentric manhwa fan.
+Three teenage boys, Shin Yong-ju, Han Gi-woong and Ko Gi-taek, were best friends in middle school.
+While Yong-ju and Gi-taek still remain close, Gi-woong becomes a jjang (Korean slang term meaning "best"), one of the strongest fighters in the school, and begins to hang out with Sung-jin's gang (Sung-jin's parents are powerful figures, making him a bigwig among his schoolmates), meaning he draws away from the other two, particularly when Yong-ju becomes concerned when he finds out that Sung-jin's gang is mercilessly bullying Gi-taek, an eccentric manhwa fan.

-Under intense pressure to get into a prestigious university because his mother is single and financially struggling, Yong-joo develops an unlikely relationship with Ki-woong, who tries to break away from Sung-jin.
-But when Ki-taek learns that Yong-joo is gay, he retaliates for a past slight and betrays his friend and joins Sung-jin's gang in ostracizing him, telling them that Yong-joo has loved Ki-woong for years.
+Under intense pressure to get into a prestigious university because his mother is single and financially struggling, Yong-ju develops an unlikely relationship with Gi-woong, who tries to break away from Sung-jin.
+However, Gi-woong is not able to accept Yong-ju's love, nor explain why, despite repeatedly seeking out his company.
+When Gi-taek learns that Yong-ju is gay, he retaliates for a past slight and betrays his friend and joins Sung-jin's gang in ostracizing him, telling them that Yong-ju has loved Gi-woong for years, as evidenced by a photo of Yong-ju and Gi-woong, with the former's arm around Gi-woong's shoulder on a day trip they took together.